 By J. Bruce Richardson, Corridor Rail Development Corporation; June 20, 2022

-“Kindly do not flush toilet when train is standing in station.”
+“Kindly flush toilet after each use except when train is standing in station.”

 This sign used to be posted above every toilet on every passenger train car in North America, including in the early years of Amtrak.

 It was the Silver Meteor which changed everything, and doomed many cars in Amtrak’s Heritage Fleet to be scrapped because it was too expensive to refit them with new toilet flushing systems and waste retention tanks.